-

 How active have financial sponsors been in acquiring publicly listed companies?

-There is no precedent of a financial sponsor acquiring a publicly listed company in the UAE.
-Public M&A activity in the UAE has historically been limited, in part due to the ownership structure of UAE listed companies which often involves significant stakes being held by UAE governments.
-Only in 2017 did the UAE introduce rules specifically governing takeovers, which is applicable to companies listed in the onshore exchanges of the Abu Dhabi Securities Market and the Dubai Financial Market.
+There is limited precedent of a financial sponsor acquiring a publicly listed company in the UAE, with the largest private equity backed investments involving private companies such as Olayan Financing investment into ICD Brookfield Place.
+Public M&A activity in the UAE has historically been limited, in part due to the ownership structure of UAE listed companies which often involves significant interests being held by UAE governments.

 -